gravitee-io/gravitee-api-management/docs/management-configuration-apiportalheader.md

-# API Portal Headers
+# API Portal Informations

-Add a list of name/value to display in the api header.
+Add a list of name/value to display in the api aside.
 The name could be used as is, or could be a translated key.

-To add a translation, you need to update the json file (see on [Github](https://github.com/gravitee-io/gravitee-management-webui/tree/master/src/portal/i18n)).
+To add a translation, you need to update the json file (see on [Github](https://github.com/gravitee-io/gravitee-portal-webui/tree/master/src/assets/i18n)).

 The value can also be an "hard coded" value or you can use templating like in documentation pages.